puniverse/capsule/site/user-guide.md

 While this model works well enough in most scenarios, sometimes it is desirable to directly launch the process running the application, rather than indirectly.
 This is supported by "capsule trampoline", and is available for really executable capsules on UNIX systems only.
 To take advantage of capsule trampolining, use the `capsule/trampoline-execheader.sh` executable header (rather than `capsule/execheader.sh`) when creating the really executable capsule.

+## Writing Caplets

+You can customize many of the capsule's inner workings by creating a caplet -- *custom capsule*.
+A caplet is a subclass of the `Capsule` class that overrides some of its overridable methods.

+Please consult Capsule's [Javadoc](http://puniverse.github.io/capsule/capsule/javadoc/Capsule.html) for specific documentation on custom capsules.